ruslo/hunter/docs/packages/pkg/OpenSSL.rst

    https://github.com/ruslo/hunter/issues/87

-Using ASM optimisation on Windows
+Using ASM optimization on Windows
 ---------------------------------

-To be able to use ASM optimisation on Windows, you need to get NASM and set the ASM_SUPPORT option.
+To be able to use ASM optimization on Windows, you need to get NASM and set the ASM_SUPPORT option.